 112. Wash the Food and Water Bowls Daily

-Do give their bowls a good wash, if not every day, then at least once every couple of days.
+Give their bowls a good wash, if not every day, then at least once every couple of days.

 113. When Switching Brands or the Diet, Go Slow

-Switching suddenly and entirely to a diet with different kinds of food, or even a brand with the same type of food can upset your puppy’s digestion.
+Switching suddenly and entirely to a diet with different kinds of food or even a brand with the same type of food can upset your puppy’s digestion.

 Work your way up to a 50:50 ratio, then a 1:3 ratio in favor of the new and when your puppy adjusts to each mix.
 Here’s a more definitive guide to knowing how much to feed a puppy.

 The best way to check if your puppy’s system has adjusted is to check his poop.
 If it’s firm (not too hard), that means his stomach is delicate.